Skip To Main Content

 • Increase website traffic by 20%

-• Decrease bounce rate by 10%
+• Reduce bounce rate by 10%

-• Increase inquiries by 15%
+• Increase inquiries or applications by 15%

-• Improve the perception of your school’s brand
+• Improve the perception of your brand

-• Increase the use of visual content
+• Increase use of photos, videos, or storytelling

 Website Redesign Playbook